abinit/abinit/doc/developers/new_testsuite.md

 !!! tip

-    Within the explore shell `show ceil` will tell you among other informations what are the constraints disabled by the use of `ceil`.
+    Within the explore shell `show ceil` will tell you among other informations what are the constraints disabled by the use of `ceil` in the _exclude_ field.

-Fields with the `!Tensor` tags are leaf of the tree.
+Fields with the `!Tensor` tags are leafs of the tree.
 Then the tester routine won't try to compare each individual coefficient with `tol_rel`.
 However we still want to check that it does not change too much.
-For that we use the `tol_vec` constraint which apply to all arrays derived from Numpy arrays (most arrays with a tag). `tol_vec` check the euclidian norm of the differences between reference and tested array.
-Since we also want to apply this constraint to `cartesian_force` we will define the constraint a the top level of `results_gs`.
+For that purpose we use the `tol_vec` constraint which apply to all arrays derived from `BaseArray` (most arrays with a tag). `BaseArray` let us use the capabilities of Numpy arrays with YAML defined arrays. `tol_vec` check the euclidian distance between reference and tested array.
+Since we also want to apply this constraint to `cartesian_force` we will define the constraint at the top level of `results_gs`.

 ```yaml
 results_gs: